 There’s one thing that’s easily overlooked among the lists and the boxes though – your new property’s gas and electricity supply.
 When you move into your house, you’re likely to already have an energy supplier in place, so you can be forgiven for not thinking about it too much.

-But once the first bill comes through, and you realise your supplier has put you on an expensive rate, those thoughts may change.
-That's why we help compare gas and electricity prices for first-time buyers.
+But once the first bill comes through, and you realise your supplier has put you on an expensive rate, you may have a change of heart - it's time to switch energy deal, and we are always happy to help first-time buyers compare gas and electricity prices.

 When the previous homeowner moves out, in order to maintain an uninterrupted energy supply to the property, the current energy supplier will automatically transfer the new occupier onto their standard tariff.